L4LabUA/scivocab/README.md

-Scivocab
+SciVocab
 ========

-This repo contains the code for the Scientific Vocabulary study webapp.
+This repo contains the code for the Scientific Vocabulary study webapp (SciVocab).

 Installation
 ------------